Most people I know love the winter Holiday season: Christmas, Hanukkah, New Years, etc. So why not try spreading Holiday cheer with beer?

 To help, I have come up with some guidelines to ensure you add to the Holiday cheer with your Holiday beer.

-If they are accustomed to drinking bourbon or whiskey then you might do well to bring a barrel aged stout.
-If they typically enjoy a light domestic beer then consider a blonde or cream ale.
-If you have some wine lovers in the group then maybe search for a fruited beer or a slightly sour beer.
+If they are accustomed to drinking bourbon or whiskey then you might do well to bring a barrel-aged stout.
+And light domestic beer drinkers should enjoy a blonde or cream ale.
+While wine lovers in the group may like a fruited or slightly sour beer.

 The point is that you probably shouldn’t bring something crazy.
 Avoid the jalapeno, super hoppy and brett beers.